Res2Net/Res2Net-PretrainedModels/README.md

 Our paper is accepted by **IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)**.
 ## Update
+- 2020.6.1 Res2Net is now in the official model zoo of the new deep learning framework [**Jittor**](https://github.com/Jittor/jittor).
 - 2020.5.21 Res2Net is now one of the basic bonebones in MMDetection v2 framework https://github.com/open-mmlab/mmdetection.
 Using MMDetection v2 with Res2Net achieves better performance with less computational cost.
 - 2020.5.11 Res2Net achieves about 2% performance gain on Panoptic Segmentation based on detectron2 with no trick.
 We have released our code on: https://github.com/Res2Net/Res2Net-detectron2.